 Top Priorities

-With these additional funds, we will address many of the challenges that our community faces including the increasing competition from peer institutions to attract nontraditional students, the financial barriers and significant loan debt many of our students assume, and expanding and innovating programming in response to societal change.
+These additional funds will enable GS to address many of the challenges that our community faces including the increasing competition from peer institutions to attract nontraditional students and the financial barriers and significant loan debt many of our students incur—while helping the School further expand and create new innovating programming in response to societal change.

 $30 million in new funds will allow Columbia GS to create endowed and current-use scholarships that serve to support the full array of exceptional nontraditional students who seek out GS as the launching pad for their future endeavors.
 This commitment will ensure our ability to continue providing the preeminent nontraditional undergraduate educational experience, and in turn, will extend and enhance our position nationally and around the world.